Dekton Worktops – the best valued stone surface product of this generation

 Dekton, just like other common ceramic products can be purchased in either 8mm, 12mm, 20mm or 30mm thickness.
 We have an especially good relationship with Cosentino, the main suppliers of Dekton, who are in fact located only a couple of miles away from our workshop, where all slabs are delivered.
 As such we can freely reserve & order any slab, of any thickness, and be sure that it always arrives in our workshop on time, and in pristine condition.

 It could be said that ceramic worktops, the likes of Neolith of Lapitec are close cousins to Dekton.
 Their properties and methods of production are very much alike, although they differ nonetheless, which causes the material differentiation.
 However, in many cases only an expert will be able to distinguish the difference between all three materials.
 This is why many customers refer to Dekton as a ceramic product and we do not tend to correct them, because after all, they are partially correct to use that label.

-What colours are Dekton worktops supplied in?
+What colours is Dekton supplied in?